 We have incurred significant losses related to expenses for research and development and our ongoing operations.
-Our net losses for the years ended December 31, 2019 and 2018 were \$51.9 million and \$23.7 million, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$161.4 million.
+Our net losses for the years ended December 31, 2018 and 2017 were \$23.7 million and \$23.5 million, respectively, and \$35.2 million for the nine months ended September 30, 2019.
+As of September 30, 2019, we had an accumulated deficit of \$144.6 million.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase substantially as we:

-- continue our research and pre-clinical and clinical development of our product candidates, including our ongoing Phase 3 registrational trial for our lead product candidate, GC4419, a potent and highly selective small molecule dismutase mimetic we are initially developing for the reduction of severe oral mucositis, or SOM, in patients with locally advanced head and neck cancer, or HNC, receiving radiotherapy, our ongoing Phase 1b/2a pilot trial of GC4419 in patients with locally advanced pancreatic cancer, or LAPC, receiving stereotactic body radiation therapy, or SBRT, our ongoing Phase 2a trial of GC4419 for the reduction in the incidence of esophagitis in patients with lung cancer receiving radiotherapy, and commence our Phase 2a trial of GC4419 in Europe for the reduction of SOM in patients with locally advanced HNC receiving radiotherapy, and our Phase 1b/2a trial of GC4711, our second dismutase mimetic product candidate, in patients with non-small cell lung cancer, or NSCLC, receiving SBRT; - advance our programs into more expensive clinical trials; - increase our manufacturing needs or add additional manufacturers or suppliers; - seek regulatory and marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval;
+- continue our research and pre-clinical and clinical development of our product candidates, including our ongoing Phase 3 registrational trial for our lead product candidate, GC4419, a potent and highly selective small molecule dismutase mimetic we are initially developing for the reduction of severe oral mucositis, or SOM, in patients with locally advanced head and neck cancer, or HNC, receiving radiotherapy and our ongoing Phase 1b/2a pilot trial of GC4419 in patients with locally advanced pancreatic cancer, or LAPC, receiving stereotactic body radiation therapy, or SBRT, and commence our planned Phase 2a trial of GC4419 for the reduction in the incidence of esophagitis in patients with lung cancer receiving radiotherapy, and our Phase 1b/2a trial of GC4711, our second dismutase mimetic product candidate, in patients with non-small cell lung cancer, or NSCLC, receiving radiotherapy; - advance our programs into more expensive clinical trials; - increase our manufacturing needs or add additional manufacturers or suppliers; - seek regulatory and marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - seek to identify, assess, acquire or develop additional product candidates;

-- seek to identify, assess, acquire or develop additional product candidates; - make royalty or other payments under any royalty or purchase agreements, including our Amended and Restated Purchase and Sale Agreement, or the Royalty Agreement, by and among us, Clarus IV Galera Royalty AIV, L.P., Clarus IV-A, L.P., Clarus IV-B, L.P., Clarus IV-C, L.P. and Clarus IV-D, L.P., or, collectively, Clarus; - seek to maintain, protect and expand our intellectual property portfolio; - seek to attract and retain skilled personnel; - create additional infrastructure to support our operations as a public company, our product development and our planned future commercialization efforts; and - experience any delays or encounter issues with any of the above, including but not limited to failed trials, complex results, safety issues, other regulatory challenges that require longer follow-up of existing trials, additional major trials or additional supportive trials in order to pursue marketing approval.
+- make royalty or other payments under any royalty or purchase agreements, including our Amended and Restated Purchase and Sale Agreement, or the Royalty Agreement, by and among us, Clarus IV Galera Royalty AIV, L.P., Clarus IV-A, L.P., Clarus IV-B, L.P., Clarus IV-C, L.P. and Clarus IV-D, L.P., or, collectively, Clarus; - seek to maintain, protect and expand our intellectual property portfolio; - seek to attract and retain skilled personnel; - create additional infrastructure to support our operations as a public company, our product development and our planned future commercialization efforts; and - experience any delays or encounter issues with any of the above, including but not limited to failed trials, complex results, safety issues, other regulatory challenges that require longer follow-up of existing trials, additional major trials or additional supportive trials in order to pursue marketing approval.